'I want people to know I'm part of LGBTQ+ community'

 Instead, he feels most comfortable describing himself as a member of the LGBTQ+ community.

-"I've been listening to your podcasts, and really appreciated the informal nature of them," he says.
+"I've been listening to your podcasts and really appreciated the informal nature of them," he says.

 "I'm generally quite a private person, but I want people in the community to know I'm also part of it - and doing something like this is good for my confidence and being able to move forward.